ideasman42/nerd-dictation/readme.rst

                         Only used when ``--defer-output`` is disabled.
   --timeout SECONDS     Time out recording when no speech is processed for the time in seconds.
                         This can be used to avoid having to explicitly exit (zero disables).
+  --idle-time SECONDS   Time to idle between processing audio from the recording.
+                        Setting to zero is the most responsive at the cost of high CPU usage.
-  --delay-exit SECONDS  The time to continue running after an exit request.
-                        this can be useful so "push to talk" setups can be released while you finish speaking (zero disables).
+                        The default value is 0.1 (processing 10 times a second), which is quite responsive in practice (the maximum value is clamped to 0.5) --delay-exit SECONDS  The time to continue running after an exit request. this can be useful so "push to talk" setups can be released while you finish speaking (zero disables).